um-grex/grex-docs/content/english/grex/_index.md

 ### Login nodes
 ---

 As of Sep 14, 2022, Grex is using UManitoba network.
 We have decommissioned the old WG and BCNET network that was used for about 11 years.
-Now, the DNS names use **hpc.umanitoba.ca** instead of the previous name **westgrid.ca**
+Now, the DNS names use **hpc.umanitoba.ca** instead of the previous name **westgrid.ca**.

 On Grex, there are multiple login nodes: